naveenalanthomas/snowflake-lakehouse-datamesh/README.md

 Snowflake with its unique architecture of leveraging any cloud (AWS, GCS, Azure) blob storage as its STORAGE layer is a perfect fit for the definition.
 Adding more to it, Snowflake also encrypts all your data with AES-256 encryption at REST and also applies patented compression on the data ensuring you are paying lower cost of storage compared to the hyper-scalers.

-With its unmatched performance and near infinite scalability you can retrieve business value out of your data lake instantly making SNOWFLAKE A PERFECT LAKEHOUSE
+With its unmatched performance and near infinite scalability you can retrieve business value out of your data lake instantly.
+The latest inclusion of Snowpark and Snowpipe Streaming makes SNOWFLAKE A PERFECT LAKEHOUSE

 ![lakehouse](https://user-images.githubusercontent.com/99874664/220614659-92219f39-9836-4663-b02d-90f156d27ad4.jpeg)